pgj/freebsd-bhyve-plus-port/README.md

 # make install clean
 ```

-Note that the port is going install a version of `vmm.ko` under
+Note that the port is going to install a version of `vmm.ko` under
 `/boot/modules/` which must be explicitly referenced when using
 `kldload(8)` for loading the module.